-In 2017 you helped us achieve amazing breakthroughs toward the end of poverty!
+In 2018 you helped us achieve amazing breakthroughs toward the end of poverty!
 Read all about it in our Annual Report, just published in October 2020.
 RESULTS has a 4 Star Charity Navigator rating and has a Silver Seal of Transparency from GuideStar!

 In 2015, RESULTS celebrated its 35th anniversary, a major tax policy victory that will ensure millions of Americans don’t fall into poverty or deeper into poverty, and bipartisan congressional support for legislation that has the potential to end preventable child deaths.

 In 2014, the voices of RESULTS volunteers were heard across the country and around the world — from launching a multiyear advocacy campaign to create economic mobility in the United States, to spurring historic global investments in both basic education and access to vaccines so that the world’s poorest countries can reach their most vulnerable children.